A-C-Sai/canvas-lms-assistant/README.md

 ## Overview

 ARTIM is an AI-powered helper designed to assist students with [Canvas LMS](https://www.instructure.com/en-au/canvas) navigation and troubleshooting.
-Inspired by RMIT's GenAI tool "Val" and its Course Assist persona, this project demonstrates the practical implementation of advanced RAG (Retrieval-Augmented Generation) techniques in an educational context.
+Inspired by RMIT's GenAI tool "Val" and its Course Assist persona, this project demonstrates the practical implementation of RAG (Retrieval-Augmented Generation) techniques in an educational context.
 This project was made during my study at RMIT as part of DCNC 2025 Community startup project "AI-assisted supporter".

 ## Project Aims